-The service operational policy, with sections on the use of interpreters including the use of family members or carers.
+- > The service operational policy, including sections on: - > the use of interpreters including the use of family members or carers.

 7.7: Patients' confidentiality, privacy and dignity is protected throughout the pathway.

 The JAG environment guidance details measures to maintain confidentiality, privacy and dignity.
 Of particular importance is: